---

-Go log Collection
+title: Go Log Collection

-Datadog strongly encourages setting up your logging library to produce your logs in JSON format to avoid the need for custom parsing rules.
+Datadog strongly encourages setting up your logging library to produce your logs in JSON to avoid the need for [custom parsing rules](https://docs.datadoghq.com/logs/log_configuration/parsing).

 package main